Cartographic creations – Label a map

 5. Ensure that Convert is set to All layers in map.

-6. For Output Geodatabase, ensure that it is set to Arctic sea ice.gdb.
+6. Ensure that Output Geodatabase is set to Arctic sea ice.gdb.

-7. For the remaining properties, accept the defaults.
+7. For the remaining properties, accept the default values.

 8. Click Run.